Sapindus saponaria: Description

 The trunk of var. drummondii has light gray, scaly with thin plate like bark and sometimes shallowly furrowed while var. saponaria has gray to reddish colored scaly bark.

+Western soapberry has an emarkable yellow-colored sapwood which contrasts sharply with the heartwood.
+In the Plains Apache language, the wood was called chishłítsowe, meaning 'yellow wood'.

-Uses and toxicity
+Uses

+Western soapberry wood is very hard, heavy, elastic and close-grained -- properties that give the tree excellent resistance to the extreme winds of the southern Great Plains.
+For these reasons, the wood was highly esteemed by the indigenous Plains Apache people of Oklahoma, who used it make tent poles, bows and arrows, and tool handles.
+It was said that tent poles made from the branches of this wood would "last indefinitely", if seasoned.

 The fruits can contain as much as 37% of saponin, and when macerated in water they produce a soapy lather.
 Formerly, they were much used in Mexico and in other regions for laundering clothes.

 The dark round seeds are made into buttons and necklaces.
 The wood splits easily and is made into baskets.

+Toxicity

 The fruit of Sapindus saponaria var. drummondii are poisonous and can cause skin rashes; they have been used to stupefy fish.
 The foliage may also be toxic to livestock.